CrunchyData/crunchy-katacoda/postgresql-devel/basics/import/04-pgadmin-tour.md

 ![Import/Export option from table context menu](assets/01-artists-table.png)
 3. In the Import/Export data dialog, toggle the "Import/Export" switch so that it displays "Import."
 ![Toggle on Import dialog](assets/02-import-dialog.png)
-4. Type in the absolute path of the file you want to load, or click the Browser (ellipsis) button, and navigate to the file by double-clicking on a directory.
+4. In the Filname field, type in the absolute path of the file you want to load, or click the Browser (ellipsis) button, and navigate to the file by double-clicking on a directory.
 ![Navigate to file](assets/03-file-browser.png)
-5. Back in the Import dialog, the configuration here just matches the arguments we used with `\copy`:
+5. Back in the Import dialog, the configuration here just matches the arguments we used with `\copy` earlier:
     - Format: csv
     - Header: Yes
     - Quote: "